exponea/exponea-react-native-sdk/documentation/PUSH_IOS.md

 ### Dependency configuration
 Open `ios/Podfile` and add `ExponeaSDK-Notifications` for both of your extension targets.
 ```
+# Don't forget to change names to your targets!

 target 'ExampleNotificationService' do
   pod 'ExponeaSDK-Notifications'
 end